The best and worst Super Bowl commercials of 2024: Watch this year's outlier ads

 Best: Reese's

 The candy brand used its Super Bowl spot to highlight a new twist to the product: Peanut butter cups with caramel.
-With a voice over by actor Will Arnett, the brand took fans through an emotional ride as Arnett told them about the changes coming to the candy — while assuring them that the regular Reese's will still be available.
+With a voice-over by actor Will Arnett, the brand took fans through an emotional ride as Arnett told them about the changes coming to the candy, while assuring them that the classic Reese's will still be available.

 The ad received an A from the Kellogg review.